-Court found following change in circumstances to change Order to allow Father Supervised Time
+Court found following changes in circumstances to vary the previous Order made to now allow the Father Supervised Time

 - Positive conduct by the father, stability and lawfulness in the father during his imprisonment and since his release; and

 - Fresh evidence, being the views of a child assessed as having the maturity to express them.
 Those views being a strongly held wish to spend time with the father.

 The Child was a 10 year old girl and her wishes were taken into account.

 Court had previously made Orders for: